 Step #4: Look at your hiring process

 Look at your talent pipeline and the strategies your talent acquisition team uses to attract new employees.
+Is DEI part of the picture?
+Are you proactively building a diverse talent pool?
 Be strategic about where you’re posting open positions.
 Go beyond homogeneous networks to tap into diverse talent pipelines you might have previously ignored and/or didn’t realize existed.

 For some demographics, you have to be proactive with your search strategies by posting on certain websites, advertising in specific publications, or doing outreach through dedicated organizations.